|

 Opal (Ohr, 1970), showed Embryo to be influenced by

-the mystic free-jazz
+the mystical free-jazz

-of John Coltrane and the '
+of John Coltrane and by the Canterbury sound

 From the same period came Steig Aus (Brain,